 As discussed earlier, having a strong upper body is essential for being a strong nordic skier.
 Working on your pushups, pull ups and dips are a great way to get stronger.

 In the fall, when its grey and cold out, we all know it’s hard to get off the couch and out the door.
-The first couple times are the hardest but once you get in the groove it becomes so much easier, and will make getting out the door to skiing this winter a breeze!
+Make the commitment to get out for a daily workout now so it becomes a habit once the ski season hits.
+Once you get in the groove, it becomes so much easier and will make getting out the door to skiing this winter a breeze!